 The downside of a high-paced, technology-driven job, or for that matter any job that requires constant attention can get stressful after a while.
 And, stress is not good for your health.
 Stress leads to various other complexities like stroke, diabetes, and other diseases and you surely don’t want your workforce to be suffering with.

-14. I am able to give a fair amount of time to my family.
+14. Are you able to give a fair amount of time to your family?

 Every employee needs a stress-buster.
 Lucky are those, who have a supportive family, who understand the nature of work and the stress that comes with it.
 As leadership, you should be able to promote this culture and encourage your employees to spend time with their family and friends.

-An organization that promotes the culture of fairness not only has engaged employees, it has loyal employees who are the brand promoters.
+An organization that promotes the culture of fairness not only have engaged employees, but it also has loyal employees who are the brand promoters.
 These are the employees that never talk negative about the organization and help other change their perception too.

-15. My manager is professional and cordial while communicating with me.
+15. Is your manager professional and cordial while communicating with you?

 If you are a manager maintain a professional tone while communicating with your employees.
 Remember they are as much part of the organization as you are.
 Communicate effectively, yet assertively if needed.

-16. I am satisfied with the organization’s policies on rewards and recognition.
+16. Are you satisfied with the organization’s policies on rewards and recognition?

 If employees are satisfied with the process and system related to rewards and recognition, they feel the need to perform better to achieve these rewards.
 Remember rewards and recognition should be based on statistics and facts.
 Your personal memory or your rapport with an employee should not be a hindrance to the path of progress for any individual.

-17. Favoritism isn’t an issue in this organization.
+17. Do you think favoritism isn’t an issue in this organization?

 Clearly, this is one attribute that will ruin your market reputation, if favoritism is being followed in your organization.
 Raise your standards, set examples, and benchmarks for others in the same industry.
 Lead by example.

-18. The leadership in the organization treats all the employees equally.
+18. Do you feel the leadership in the organization treats all the employees equally?